abuabied/pet-tracker/README.md

 **Summary**

--Backend has more services - Handle all user requests and data
+-Backend has more services - Handle main user requests and data for each model

--Frontend is ready - Complete flow, responsive, with main features added.
+-Frontend is ready - Complete main flow, responsive, with main features added.

-**Ready for Task 3**

 *User review - final touch-ups - testing*

 ***Task 3:***

--All flows are working

--Pleasant user experience

--Additional features
+-Data edit

+-Connect models with each other.

+-Adding clinics and pets will add selection data to visits.

+-Adding visits update pets.

+-Easy to use

+**Summary**

+-Backend complete services - Handle all user requests and data handling

+-Frontend is ready - Complete flow, with main features added and connected properly.